from __future__ import annotations

 def forward(self, x: torch.Tensor, y: torch.Tensor) -> tuple[torch.Tensor, torch.Tensor]:

-"""Update running statistics and return inputs unchanged.
+r"""Update equivariant running statistics and return the inputs unchanged.

 Args: